akashdebbarma/discord-multi-orb-scrapper/README.md

 ------features-------

-Does multiple quest
+1.Does multiple quest

-Auto ignores play on desktop/stream on desktop (skipping)
+2.Auto ignores play on desktop/stream on desktop (skipping)

-Checks if quest works
+3.Checks if quest works

-ignores unsupported quest types
+4.ignores unsupported quest types

 just download the given text file and copy the code and run using the discord app with shift+ I to open console and put the code in the console to start farming